 - (a) The Company was granted two (2) mineral exploration licenses, called "Tangshang Gold" and "Salachong Gold", by the Government of China.
 These two properties are located in Guangnan County, Yunnan province, China.
-The exploration licenses are valid until February 5, 2006 for Salachong Gold Property and February 27, 2006 for Tangshang Gold Property, and are in the process of being renewed.
+The exploration licenses are valid until February 5, 2006 for Salachong Gold Property and February 27, 2006 for Tangshang Gold Property, which are in the process of being renewed.

 - (b) On October 22, 2003, the Company through GGC entered into a Preferable Co-operation Agreement with Yunnan Non-Ferrous Metals Geological Bureau, a Chinese Government Agency.
 Pursuant to the agreement, the Company was granted, for two years, the first right of refusal to acquire the exploration rights in respect of eight (8) natural resource properties (Shededi Gold, Xiaoguanzhai Gold, Liangshan Gold, Gaoliang Gold, Bawai Gold, Shangzhemeng Gold, Dongmujin Gold and Shangliantang Gold).
 All these properties are located in Yunnan province, China.
-The Company has not exercised its right of first refusal and the agreement is no longer in effect.
+This option expired on October 22, 2005.

 - (c) On February 11, 2004, the Company through GGC entered into a second Preferable Cooperation Agreement with Yunnan Non-Ferrous Metals Geological Bureau.
-Pursuant to the agreement, the Company was granted, for two years, the first right of refusal to acquire the exploration rights in respect of the following nine (9) additional resource properties:
+Pursuant to the agreement, the Company was granted, for two years, the first right of refusal to acquire the exploration rights in respect of the following nine (9) additional resource properties in Yunnan province, China:

 - Jinduo Gold;

 - Liuchaichong Gold;

 - Wujiazhai Gold & Silver;

-- Shihaduo Gold;
+- Shihaduo Gold:

 - Yanjia Gold & Copper;

 - Manlonggou Gold;

-- Epu Gold;
+- Epu Gold:

-- Liaobei Gold; and
+- Liaobei Gold: and

 - Xiazhai Gold.